gohugoio/hugoDocs/content/en/functions/fileStat.md

 ---
 title: fileStat
-description: Gets a file infomation of a given path.
+description: Gets a file information of a given path.
 godocref:
 date: 2018-08-05
 publishdate: 2018-08-05